TastefulElk/serverless/docs/deprecations.md

 You can adapt your services to use it now, by setting `provider.lambdaHashingVersion` to `20201221`.

+While not recommended, you can keep using the old hashing algorithm by setting `provider.lambdaHashingVersion` to `legacy`.

 **Notice:** If you apply this on already deployed service without any changes to lambda code, you might encounter an error similar to the one below:

 ```